ModelarData/ModelarDB-RS/README.md

 to when contributing to the project.

 ## Research-Based
-The prototype of ModelarDB was implemented using [Apache Spark](https://www.h2database.com/html/main.html), [Apache Cassandra](https://cassandra.apache.org/_/index.html), and [H2](https://www.h2database.com/html/main.html) and was developed as part of a [research project](https://github.com/skejserjensen/ModelarDB) at Aalborg University and later as an [open-source project](https://github.com/ModelarData/ModelarDB).
-While this JVM-based prototype validated the benefits of using a model-based representation for time series, it has been superseded by this much more efficient Rust-based implementation.
+The deprecated prototype of ModelarDB was implemented using [Apache Spark](https://www.h2database.com/html/main.html), [Apache Cassandra](https://cassandra.apache.org/_/index.html), and [H2](https://www.h2database.com/html/main.html) and was developed as part of a [research project](https://github.com/skejserjensen/ModelarDB) at Aalborg University and later as an [open-source project](https://github.com/ModelarData/ModelarDB).
+While the deprecated JVM-based prototype validated the benefits of using a model-based representation for time series, it has been superseded by this current, much more efficient, Rust-based implementation.

 ## License
 ModelarDB is licensed under version 2.0 of the Apache License and a copy of the